ecmendenhall/rouge/README.md

 Ruby + Clojure = Rouge.

+## why?

+In no particular order:

+* Ruby's gems are fun to use.
+* Quick boot time (currently around 0.1s).
+* Clojure is awesome.

 ## quickstart

 Rouge is not yet mature enough to have an installer or distributions.
 Just